zuluprotocol/priceproxy/README.md

 # Price Proxy

 `priceproxy` fetches prices periodically from sources as listed in its config file.
 It provides a simple REST API for fetching prices.

-This avoids hitting API limits on upstream price sources.
+Vega trading bots use the price proxy to place orders with real-world prices while avoiding hitting API rate limits on upstream price sources.
+The bots can then provide liquidity on Testnet, and help make the charts look realistic.

 ## Config